regor-unimore/Vehicle-Routing-Problem-for-Water-Distribution-Networks/README.md

-# VRPWDN
+# Vehicle Routing Problem for Monitoring Water Distribution Networks
-Public repository that makes available the set of randomly created instances used by Atefi et. al (2022) to solve the Vehicle Routing Problem for Water Distribution Networks (VRPWDN).
+Public repository that makes available the set of randomly created instances used by Atefi et. al (2022).